aws-observability/aws-otel-test-framework/tools/batchTestGenerator/README.md

 Output directory for `test-case-batch` file.
 #### --maxJobs
 Max number of jobs to include in `test-case-batch` file.
-#### --include
-List of services to include.
-If not provided will default to all.
-Valid values are as follows "EKS", "ECS", "EC2", "EKS_ARM64", "EKS_ADOT_OPERATOR", "EKS_FARGATE"

 ### Validate command unique
 ### --ddbTable